 Attorney-client privilege and confidentiality.
-Concept of the word "privacy"
+Privacy

 Attorney at law and lawyers commonly understand the word "privacy" as an important legal concept dictating the right not to be subjected to unsanctioned invasion of private liberty.
 This concept was first ever substantiated as a scientific notion and found legal protection in the USA.

 The privacy evolved as an institution in view of the need to secure a proper legal protection of individuals against invasion of their private life by the government and, in particular, to have protection from police abuse during criminal prosecutions, for examples, upon executing a search and seizing a property.

 Currently, the above notion of "privacy" embraces such human rights as inviolability of person, dwelling, documents, correspondence, including email, telephone conversation, financial information regarding the person, protection against misappropriation (unlawful use) of the person's name, publication of private data regarding a person(for example, financial information, correspondence, photos, video, medical information), publications wrongfully describing and almost defaming (but not being a defamation as such) a person, right to protection and non-disclosure of information regarding a person (personal data) as collected and kept in various systems and databases, etc.